 Barong and Rangda masks can be found in almost every hindu temple in Bali, and are said to bring protection to the masses.
 In Balinese folklore and religious traditions, it's crucial to understand that gods, demons and witches are not considered to be entirely "good" or entirely "evil" entities, they inhabit a mystical grey area of intertwining positive and negative energies that represent the dichotomy between darkness and light.

-The Barong is a sacred mystical guardian who valiantly protects the Javanese people from the terrifying witchcraft of his nemesis Rangda.
+The legendary Barong is the sacred mystical guardian who valiantly protects the Javanese people from the terrifying witchcraft of his nemesis Rangda.
 Barong is the protector of Balinese culture and the bringer of good fortune.
-He is engaged in a never ending magical conflict with the forces of darkness, Rangda, and her inexhaustible army of sinister headless yeyak ghost witches.
+This magical beast is engaged in a never ending magical conflict with the forces of darkness, Rangda, locked in a constant battle against her inexhaustible army of sinister headless yeyak ghost witches.

-The Barong is an ancient mythological creature, resembling a hybrid between a lion, cow, dragon, and Pekingese dog, brandishing a fierce red face with large sharp teeth, covered in thick white fur adorned with gilded golden jewellery, armour and small sacred mirrors.
-Barong is revered as the king of the spirits and the expeller of bad fortune.
+Barong is an ancient mythological creature, resembling a hybrid between a lion, cow, dragon, and Pekingese dog, brandishing a fierce red face with large sharp teeth, covered in thick white fur adorned with gilded golden jewellery, armour and small sacred mirrors.
+Barong is revered all across Bali as the king of good spirits and the expeller of bad fortune.

-Also check out this video below of a traditional Barong & Rangda Kris dance performance in the city of Ubud in Bali ~
+We hope you enjoyed our first Demonology article.
+Check out this video below of a traditional Barong & Rangda Kris dance ~

 ~ Psychic Garden